ssmirr/appdev-chapters/continuous-delivery.md

 ---

-This deployment technique integrated into our already powerful Git branch-PR-merge workflow is a very powerful baseline _continuous delivery_ methodology.
+This deployment technique combined with our Git branch→pull request-→code review→merge workflow is a very powerful.
+It works especially well with an [iterative product management process](https://thoughtbot.com/blog/how-we-use-trello-for-product-development) for _continuously delivering_ useful software and improving based on feedback.